 Fariborz Maseeh (1990) Professor of Emerging Technology and Electrical Engineering

 MacVicar Faculty Fellow

-Associate Dean, School of Engineering
+Associate Dean for Innovation, School of Engineering

 Eileen Ng-Ghavidel, MBA